aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 6. Run Comprehend inferences from Aurora

 Aurora has a built-in Comprehend function which can call the Comprehend service.
 It passes the inputs of the aws_comprehend.detect_sentiment function, in this case the values of the document column in the langchain_pg_embedding table, to the Comprehend service and retrieves sentiment analysis results (note that the document column is trimmed due to the long free form nature of reviews):

+Login in to [AWS Cloud9 IDE](https://console.aws.amazon.com/cloud9/home) and the run the below SQL query using psql.

 ```
 select LEFT(document, 100) as document, s.sentiment, s.confidence from langchain_pg_embedding, aws_comprehend.detect_sentiment(document, 'en') s;